npcloud/api/README.md

 [introduction.md](introduction.md)  | General introduction for starters
-[rest-api.md](rest-api.md)  | Details on the data and trading API [stream-api.md](streams-api.md) | Details on available streams and payloads [contracts.md ](contracts.md ) | Details on VRP and VRP variants optimization contracts
+[rest-api.md](rest-api.md)  | Details on the data and trading API [stream-api.md](streams-api.md) | Details on available streams and payloads [Task and solution definition](https://github.com/npcloud/npcloud-algorithms) | Details on optimization contract, such as  VRP and VRP variants optimization algorithm contracts